aleccresencio/LBYCPD2_OPAA/README.md

 # Environment Setup
 1. Install Java on device
-2. Install MySQL, JavaFX, and JDBC library and add it to project dependencies.
+2. Install MySQL on device
 3. Clone the repository
+4. Add the lib folder which is located in the "javafx-sdk-11.0.2" folder to project dependencies
+5. Edit VM options (follow tutorial on how to set up VM options for javaFX)
-4. Run the program
+6. Run the program

 # Revision Logs
 ### 04/03/21